Cincinnati-Design-LAB/architour/src/content/buildings/richard-and-lois-rosenthal-center-for-contemporary-art.md

   The renovation reorganized the lobby functions (reception and gift shop) and added a coffee shop to engage the public.
 ---

+It is the first building in the US for the internationally renowned, Iraqi born, female architect from London.
+It is also the first major museum in the US to be designed by a woman.